Water supply and sanitation in Canada: Water supply on First Nations reserves

+From November 2015 through January 19, 2024, 144 long-term drinking water advisories (DWA)s were lifted.
+28 are still in effect in 26 communities.

 Sanitation

 In many cities and communities across Canada, treatment of waste water is either insufficient or non-existent.
 Although some communities have advanced waste water treatment plants, many others are dumping untreated or poorly treated liquid waste into natural water systems.
 Fifteen percent of inland communities undertake only primary level waste water treatment.
 Coastal communities face the greatest challenges, with the majority having only primary treatment, and some, no treatment at all.
 And even when there is adequate waste water treatment, storm water can cause the sewer system to overflow, allowing raw sewage to spill directly into rivers, lakes, and oceans.

 In 1999, 97% of the Canadian population on sewers received some form of waste water treatment.
 The remaining 3% of Canadians served by sewage collection systems were not connected to waste water treatment facilities in 1999 and discharged their untreated sewage directly into receiving water bodies.

 Link to water resources

 While Canada has significant fresh water reserves (9% of the world's renewable freshwater), this water is not always available where needed.
 With 85% of the population living along the southern border with the United States and most of the country's fresh water draining to the north it is not surprising that those drainage basins with higher freshwater use-to-availability ratios are also located in southern Canada.

 The drainage area of greatest concern is the South Saskatchewan, Missouri and Assiniboine-Red area.
 Flows in the South Saskatchewan are fully allocated and predictions of glacial retreat and reduced winter snow coverage due to global warming may significantly impact a river system that relies on glacial and snow melt for most of its summer flows.

 Municipal water supply accounts for 12% of water use in Canada.
 The other main water users are cooling water for power generation (64%), manufacturing (14%) and agriculture (9%).